If you’re looking in Auckland and surrounding areas specifically, see the Auckland Wedding Venue guide.

 What are your Wedding Venue priorities?

-On the one hand, you may save on alcohol by taking the BYO approach, but on the other hand you’ll have to hire all the chairs, tables, crockery, glasses, cutlery, stereo-system, etc. You’re creating the wedding venue from scratch, which means complete flexibility in terms of how to design the day.
+You’re creating the wedding venue from scratch, which means complete flexibility in terms of how to design the day.
 It’s all your choice, but it’s all at your expense!

-We decided that the expense was worth it, because the venue satisfied all other requirements and even had some accommodation on-site.
+Personally, we decided that the expense was worth it, because the venue satisfied all other requirements and even had some accommodation on-site.

 When you visit each venue, keep in mind: